sssaury/HAM/readme.md

 ### 4、Finetune on downstream dataset based on other methods（e.g., IRRA, RDE）
 - Initialize the model weights with our ReID pretrained model and reduce the learning rate by half.
+- The finetune code resues the code from IRRA/RDE, with some hyper-parameters set as follows: bath_size=128, num_gpus=1, epoch=60, lr=5e-6.
+  The IRRA finetune log file and checkpoints are released in ./ham_finetuneIRRAcuhk folder.
+For detailed hyper-parameters please refer to the log files.

 ### Acknowledgments
 This repo borrows partially from [LLaVA](https://github.com/haotian-liu/LLaVA).